Cycle route update: it’s all in the details

 Route from the city centre of ’s-Hertogenbosch (starting at Koningsweg, at the green flag) in the direction of Vught (Finish flag to the left).
 North is right on this 2014 picture of the city of ’s-Hertogenbosch.
 The 2009 picture of Google does not show the new ring road and all kinds of other details are outdated.

 In ’s-Hertogenbosch the reconstruction of the route from the centre to a town south of the city called Vught was recently finished.
 The proces had started in 2012 and was finished last June.
+(There is now a blog post about that reconstruction.)
 Here the major maintenance cycle was combined with a road diet.
 When the new south ring road was finished the main flow of traffic was first relocated away from this route and then the streets in this route could be downgraded to signal that is it no longer a main route for motor traffic.
 For cycling on the other hand the route has now more importance, so for cycling the route was upgraded.
 In the pictures below I give you some more information on what you see in the before and after situation.

 Koningsweg ’s-Hertogenbosch.
 What was once a one-way cycle path is now a bi-directional cycleway.
 Note how well this T-junction for cycling is designed.
 There is space for people waiting for the light without being in the way of other people passing in either direction.
 Also note that the building to the right has a new façade.
 The 1980s dark brown bricks have been replaced with a lighter and smoother marble façade.
 A ‘large maintenance’ process for that building as well.